AlecZadikian9001/BrickDNS/README.md

 - The dictionary used for this has a lot of obscure words.
 A dictionary only consisting of common words would still easily have enough words for this project, but we were unable to find one that also had grammatical categorization.

 - There is very little error checking.
 This is a hack.
 A client cannot crash the server, but a false start of the server can lead to a crash.
-Make sure the sql.db file and the dictionary.txt file are in the working directory, and editing the dictionary.txt file in certain ways may result in a corrupted database, bugs, or crashes.
+Make sure the sql.db file and the dictionary.txt file are in the working directory.
+Editing the dictionary.txt file in certain ways may result in a corrupted database, unpredictable behavior, or crashes.

 - The server regenerates the words database every time it starts, and this is not a very optimized process.